PDF Accessibility

 - Remediate the document.

-- Note: Consider paying a professional remediation service to help.
+- Note: Consider using a professional remediation service to help.

 - Check tags and reading order using Acrobat Pro (or other tools).